JosephLahiru/GreenBall/README.md

 # GreenBall

 OpenCV based project.
-That reacts when it see a green ball.
+That tracks the location of the green ball when it see.

 ## pip install -r requirements.txt